You love them. You hate them. Your heart burns, and your gut churns in their proximity.

 Fragile, exhausted, and disconnected, you begin searching for answers.
 Why does this relationship bring you so much pain?
 How can you resolve your issues together?

 As you begin soul searching, you start evolving.
 You begin drawing back a sense of self-sovereignty.
 In many ways, you’re starting to evolve to the next level, yet this means you need to leave them behind.
-A split between desire-for-staying and desire-for-leaving builds within you.
+A split between the desire to stay and the desire builds within you.

 Read more: Soul Searching: 7 Ways to Uncover Your True Path »